 Use The Hue/Sat Adjustment to Remove the Green Glow

-Clip the Hue/Saturation adjustment layer to the Model layer to only affect it and not the other layers.
+Press Ctrl Alt G (Windows) or Command Option G (macOS) to clip the Hue/Saturation adjustment layer to the Model layer to not affect the other layers.

 From the Master drop-down, select Greens.

 Use the Saturation slider to desaturate the greens or expand the color slider’s coverage of the selected color.

 Bring back the Saturation to 0 and adjust the Hue slider to change the green hue into a color that matches the hair.

 You may disable the Color fill layer to focus on repainting the flyaway hair strands.